Amino acids are the building blocks of protein. They also help your metabolism and cellular activity.

 Talk to your doctor if you suspect any of the above factors might be contributing to your acne breakouts.
 It’s also possible that an anti-inflammatory diet may help.

-Inflammatory acne — including pustules, cysts, and acne vulgaris — may require more aggressive treatment from your dermatologist.
-Talk to your dermatologist about whether you need prescription medications for your acne and whether dietary adjustments might help.
+Inflammatory acne — including pustules, cysts, and steroid acne (acne vulgaris) — may require your dermatologist to use more aggressive treatments.
+Talk to your dermatologist about prescription- medication options and dietary adjustments that might help.

 Antibiotics and retinoids are also possible treatments for severe acne.